Madripoor: History

 Wolverine learns, through an adventure with the Black Cat, that the pre-teen criminal conspiracy called "The Hellfire Club," has taken over the criminal underworld of Madripoor.
 This group, sometimes referred to as Homines Verendi, has taken direct hostile action against the island nation Krakoa.

 During the "Iron Man 2020" event, Albert arrived on Madripoor looking for Elsie-Dee.
-After meeting Tyger Tiger, Albert was directed to Donald Pierce's company Reavers Universal Robotics where he confronted Donald Pierce.
-After Albert subdues the Reavers, Donald states that he sold Elsie-Dee's head to yakuza boss Kimura, the arms to the Jade Dragon Triad, and the legs to the Vladivostok Mafia.
+After meeting Tyger Tiger, Albert was directed to Donald Pierce's company Reavers Universal Robotics where he confronted Pierce.
+After Albert subdues the Reavers, Pierce states that he sold Elsie-Dee's head to yakuza boss Kimura, the arms to the Jade Dragon Triad, and the legs to the Vladivostok Mafia.
 After he gets the parts from them, Albert puts Elsie-Dee back together.
 In light of Albert's actions towards them, the Reavers, Kimura, the Jade Dragon Triad, and the Vladivostok Mafia decide to take action against Albert vowing that he will never make it out of Madripoor alive.
-In downtown Madripoor, Donald Pierce and the Reavers are traveling through the vacant streets as they state that Albert and Elsie-Dee will have to travel through the Vladivostok Mafia's turf before they can engage them.
+In downtown Madripoor, Pierce and the Reavers are traveling through the vacant streets as they state that Albert and Elsie-Dee will have to travel through the Vladivostok Mafia's turf before they can engage them.
 Albert and Elsie-Dee engage the Vladivostok Mafia where they kill some members.
 Albert and Elsie-Dee then enter the Jade Dragon Triad's turf and fight its members.
 On the J-Town stretch of High Street, Kimura's men prepare for Albert and Elsie-Dee's arrival as Kimura informs Sachinko that they cannot let Elsie-Dee walk around with the account books' information in her head.
 As Albert and Elsie-Dee approach, Kimura's men open fire as they ram through the roadblock.
-Kimura stops the attack and informs Albert and Elsie-Dee about what Donald Pierce has planned for him at Madripoor Airport.
+Kimura stops the attack and informs Albert and Elsie-Dee about what Pierce has planned for him at Madripoor Airport.
 As Kimura's limousine fools the Reavers into thinking that Albert and Elsie-Dee hijacked it and fire the railgun on it, Kimura smuggles Albert and Elsie-Dee out of Madripoor in a box claiming that it is filled with slot machine parts bound for Macao.
 Elsie-Dee states to Albert that they will get him upgraded.